-- Provision of access to all basic services rendered to residents within the available resources - Institutional Development and Municipal Transformation - Local economic Development- Promote the equitable creation and distribution of wealth in Emthanjeni Municipal area. - Financial Viability and Management - Good Governance and Public Participation: Promote representative governance through the sustainable utilization of available resources in consultation with the residents of Emthanjeni Municipality. - Safety and Security- Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties. - Social Development- Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor.
+- Provision of access to all basic services rendered to residents within the available resources - Municipal Transformation and Institutional Development: Develop and Transformation of the institution with the aim of capacitating the municipality in meeting their objectives. - Local economic Development: Promote the equitable creation and distribution of wealth in Emthanjeni Municipal area. - : Municipal Financial Viability and Management: Maintaining a Financially Sustainable & Viable Municipality. - Good Governance and Public Participation: Promote representative governance through the sustainable utilization of available resources in consultation with the residents of Emthanjeni Municipality. - Safety and Security- Contribute to the creation of communities where residents and visitors can work live and play without threat to themselves or their properties.

+• Social Development- Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor.